vilicvane/x-value/README.md

 Comparing to the input/output concept of io-ts or Zod, X-Value uses medium/value concept and allows multiple input "mediums", and the output is referred as "value".

+> I seriously doubt the usefulness of the medium/value concept in practice after I prototyped X-Value.
+But this cannot stop me from finishing what I've started anyway.

 **Currently under development.**

 - [ ] Self referencing types.
 - [ ] Documentation.

-> I seriously doubt the usefulness of the medium/value concept in practice, after I prototyped X-Value.

 ## Installation